hgallagh/Dissertation-Prep-and-Research-Interests/README.md

 Tonight I watched another photonics youtube video while I was sick and then I read some paper on Quantum Sensors to fruition.

+I know I'm burning myself out during a global pandemic and wariii and a breakup and my dad's cancer and adulthood, but it makes me feel better.